This is a definitive guide about Initial Public Offering (IPO)

 IPO is risky.
 Sometimes a company may not reach the targeted amount of money to be raised.
 This may happen due to several factors including the issuer’s bad reputation and questionable goodwill, economic depression, and force majure.

 IPO processes take a long time to complete.
 It requires a lot of pulling and pushing to make things happen.
-Most of the issues in IPO are technical and takes time to complete.
+Most of the issues in IPO are technical and take time to complete.

 It needs a lot of money and resources to go public.
 Money to hire professionals, money to pay required fees, money for IPO marketing and ‘IPO roadshow’